mcellteam/swift-ir/docs/user/alignem_swift/AlignEM_SWiFT_Quick_Example.rst

 Set a Destination for Generated Images
 ======

-An Alignem SWiFT project should define a images_location for all of its project images (base images, scaled images, aligned images).
+An Alignem SWiFT project should define a images_path for all of its project images (base images, scaled images, aligned images).
 This must be set before any images can be generated (including both scaled images and aligned images).
 Set the dest path with